google/detectorgraph/README.md

 This is not an officially supported Google product.

 Note that the cross-reference links in this page are only rendered in the Doxygen version of the documentation (see [Building](#building)).
+You can also navigate the web version of the documentation hosted at https://google.github.io/detectorgraph/.

 ## Getting Started